 Following that introduction I worked with Tom on his first solo album, Full Moon Fever.

 I continued to collaborate with Tom on several projects leading up to a period that would prove a pivotal time for the entire Petty camp including myself.
 Tom’ s longtime obligation to his label, MCA, would be fulfilled with the release of his Greatest Hitspackage slated for the following year.
 Tom had been with MCA since the release of the album that changed everything, Damn the Torpedoes.
 As if the label change wasn’t enough, Stan Lynch, the Heartbreaker’s drummer risked altering the band’s chemistry with his acrimonious departure, Tom’s longtime art director was also out and Tom was working for the first time with producer Rick Reuben.
 To top things off, Tom’s marriage was ending.
 Personally, I had just returned from a job in Nashville to find out that the perfectly happy marriage that I had left in Los Angeles just the week before was over.
 My entire world changed dramatically in an instant.
-To quote Yogi Berra, “When you come to a fork in the road, take it” so I embraced the change, shaved my head and listened to a steady stream of Hank Williams while Tom coped by bingeing on old Woody Allen films.
+To quote Yogi Berra, “When you come to a fork in the road, take it” so I embraced the change, shaved my head and flew to Seattle to see what all the grunge noise was about.

 I got the call to photograph the studio sessions for some bonus tracks the band was recording for Greatest Hits, I figured it was a one day gig, I think everyone did.
 The bonus tracks ultimately turned out to be a cover of Thunderclap Newman’s Something in the Air and Mary Jane’s Last Dance (which won Tom an MTV Spaceman for Male Video of the Year).